 Here we have the new Oura Ring Review, a detailed look at the best fitness tech a finger can wear right now.
 The new Oura Ring 2 (2018 version) marks a big step for the Finnish tech firm and one giant leap for Fingerkind.

-The takeaway: Oura made its FIRST ‘wearable tech ring’ in 2016 – and it actually worked!
-Indeed its sleep tracking is STILL one of the best solutions available to consumers/athletes.
-The new Oura Ring is a more refined design, it’s lighter and technically even more competent and started shipping midway through 2018.
+Take-Out: Oura made its FIRST ‘wearable tech ring’ in 2016 – and it actually worked!
+Indeed he original Oura’s sleep tracking is STILL one of the best solutions available to consumers/athletes.
+The new Oura Ring is a more refined design, it’s lighter, even more technically competent and started shipping midway through 2018.

-This review is long so please skip to the section that most interests you…or sit back and enjoy the whole journey.
+This Oura Review is long so please skip to the section that most interests you in the jump list below…or sit back and enjoy the whole journey.

 - Sleek, refined and timeless design